Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Methods

 \subsubsection{Electrical performance}

-After a detector PCB has been designed and assembled on the basis of the insights from the full-wave simulations, electrical benchtop measurements can be performed to better understand time and frequency behavior before advancing to more sophisticated testing techniques.
+With insights on anode shapes from the full-wave simulations, we designed prototype detector PCBs that also include the AC-decoupling stage.
+Electrical benchtop measurements can be performed to better understand time and frequency behavior before advancing to more sophisticated testing techniques.
+These PCBs were implemented in FR-4 class laminate, to meet the short turnaround times within the staged development workflow.

-Of most interest are transmission scattering parameters in a two-port model (i.e., $S_{21}$ and $S_{12}$).
+We describe the readout as a linear two-port using scattering parameters ($S$-parameters), where \(S_{ij} = b_i/a_j\) is the ratio of reflected to incident complex wave parameters at ports $i$ and $j$, referenced to a given port impedance (typically \qty{50}{\ohm}). \cite{kurokawa_power_1965} Of most interest here are the transmission terms $S_{21}$ and $S_{12}$, which quantify forward and reverse signal transfer through the network.

 These parameters can be obtained by introducing a second ``virtual'' port, similar to what has been done for full-wave simulation.
-For this purpose, we soldered a coaxial cable stub to the CPWG on the anode backside to characterize transmission from this point on the transmission line through the decoupling and via the regular readout.
+For this purpose, we soldered a coaxial pigtail to the CPWG on the anode backside to characterize transmission from this point on the transmission line through the decoupling and via the regular readout.
+In this two-port configuration, the anode is not part of the through path but appears as a shunt stub impedance at the anode-side node and, therefore, still loads the measured response.
 Using such setups for different hardware iterations, we measured $S$-parameters using a VNA for multiple combinations of component values in the biasing and decoupling network.
 Specifically, VNA measurements were acquired in the frequency range of \qty{5}{\kHz} to \qty{3}{\GHz} after full two-port electronic UOSM (unknown-open-short-match) calibration.

 For the VNA measurements, $\tau\textsubscript{eff}$ can only be determined based on the contribution of $C_1$, as the VNA ties both sides of the reference plane to ground, and therefore no current passes through $C_2$.
 Nevertheless, this allows for the characterization of parasitic capacitance $C\textsubscript{p}$ in parallel with $C_1$.